the-coding-pie/notes_app/README.md

 ## Description

 This is a simple note taking app with Token Based Authentication.
-Any user can login/register to this app.
+Any user can easily login/register using their `email` and `password`.
 After that they will be able to use this Notes App.
 The authenticated users will be able to do the following:

 - Create a note
 - Read all (and only) their notes
 - Delete their own note
 - Logout from their current account

-A single `note` holds the following data to it:
+A single `note` consists of the following data:

 - `title` - the title of the note
 - `body` - the content of the note